kelseymh/G4CMP/README.md

 involved which is sensitive to heat energy, in which case phonons below 2.*bandgap energy should be treated as directly absorbed with the specified probability.

+A concrete "electrode" class, `G4CMPPhononElectrode`, is provided for simple access to `G4CMPKaplanQP` from user applications.
+An instance of `G4CMPPhononElectrode` should be registered to the `G4CMPSurfaceProperty` associated with the phonon sensors' surface.
+The material properties listed above should be registered into the surface's material property table, via `G4CMPSurfaceProperty::GetPhononMaterialPropertiesTablePointer()`; this table will be passed into `G4CMPKaplanQP` automatically when it is registered.

+`G4CMPPhononElectrode` also supports an additional material property, "filmAbsorption", to specify the "conversion efficiency" for phonons incident on the registered sensor.
+This assumes that the sensor is implemented as a dedicated volume with an associated border surface.
+If individual sensor shapes are not implemented, this parameter may also include geometric coverage.